jazzyj123/pyclearpass/README.md

 # Uninstall Package Package
 To remove the Python pyclearpass package, type the following command into a command line terminal - ```pip3 uninstall pyclearpass ``` or ```pip uninstall pyclearpass ```

+# Release notes
+Release notes for this version are [provided here](RELEASE-NOTES.MD)

 # Further Usage Examples
 The examples below all exclude importing the module and creating the login variable.
 An example is shown below
 ```